abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/02-Integrate-Microsoft-Defender-for-Cloud-and-Microsoft-Sentinel-for-Arc-enabled-servers.md

    ![](.././media/H1-Ex2-task2-04.png)

-1. You find the **ubuntu-k8s** Arc-enabled machine available in the resources list because the **LogAnalytics** agent is already enabled for it and the same Log Analytics workspace is connected to Microsoft Defender for Cloud.
+1. You find the **ubuntu-k8s** Arc-enabled machine available in the resources list because the **LogAnalytics** agent is already enabled for it, and the same Log Analytics workspace is connected to Microsoft Defender for Cloud.

-   > **Note**: Agent monitoring will take a few minutes to update and show the status as **Monitored** for Arc-enabled machine **ubuntu-k8s** as shown in the below screen.
+   > **Note:** Agent monitoring will take a few minutes to update and show the status as **Monitored** for Arc-enabled machine **ubuntu-k8s** as shown below.
 You can continue to the next exercise and come back later to check on this.

-   > Please note that due to some latest updates, the status is not changing to **Monitored** for Arc-enabled machine **ubuntu-k8s**, this is a temporary issue and will fixed in future updates.
+   > Please note that due to some recent updates, the status is not changing to **Monitored** for Arc-enabled machine **ubuntu-k8s**.
+This is a temporary issue that will be fixed in future updates.

    ![](.././media/hybrid16.png)